phaustin/quantecon-example/book/docs/about_py.md

 ### Symbolic Algebra

-It\'s useful to be able to manipulate symbolic expressions, as in Mathematica or Maple.
+It's useful to be able to manipulate symbolic expressions, as in Mathematica or Maple.

 The [SymPy](http://www.sympy.org/) library provides this functionality